 Certainly, we wish to encourage laypeople with means to support our mission work and if our Mission blossoms into a full parish, it may be possible for one or some of our priests to receive the opportunity to become full-time pastors, and there is much that could be accomplished if that were so.
 We do ask that those with means prayerfully consider supporting our mission priests and perhaps establishing mission societies to help our clergy, so that they can dedicate more time to ministry.
 However, at this time, we think being bi-vocational is a blessing for our ministers and our Mission and they are just as dedicated as any full-time pastor, as time and circumstances allow.

-Among the Brighton Oratory’s worker priests, two of our priests were formed at residential seminaries, another studied theology part time for five years holding down a demanding job and commuting!
-Two have considerable experience working in the hospitality and catering sectors, the civil service and small business, another in education and corporate City high finance.
-Three have lived, worked and studied abroad and collectively speak ten languages.
+Among the Brighton Oratory’s worker priests, three of our priests were formed in residential seminaries, others studied theology part time and one for five years holding down a demanding job and commuting!
+Two have considerable experience working in the hospitality and catering sectors, the civil service and small business, two in education, one in Policing and another in corporate City high finance, another is a qualified counsellor in psychotherapy.
+Three have lived, worked and studied abroad and collectively our priests speak ten languages.
 We are truly blessed to have such a range of gifts and abilities to further our work in mission.
 However, our clergy need your prayers just assuredly as they pray for you.
 Fulfilling a bi-vocational ministry has many stresses and strains, competing priorities and frustrations, and we all need God’s grace and assistance.